michaelt604/ArtDemo/README.md

 ## Boids
  Recreated and expanded on a classic boids simulation allowing for multiple classes (the same type of boid only flock with eachother)

- Note: Doesn't work from the main menu, manually need to adjust the scene from the inspector
+### Running
+ Open the ArtTest folder within Unity, the main menu is the first page The interconnected button is used to see the interconnected demo The boids demo needs to be opened in the scene manually as the button isn't configured yet